An introductory review of the resource theory approach to thermodynamics: The resource theory of Thermal Operations

 \subsection{The intuition behind Thermal Operations}

 A resource theory of quantum states out of equilibrium aims to answer the question: given some initial state and a set of thermodynamically allowed transformations, what is the set of reachable final states?
 This approach to thermodynamics is, in many ways, inspired by the theory of entanglement.
-Before we provide the formal definition, it is important to understand what we set out to do.
-Main achievements of the theory of entanglement include shedding light on the structure of entangled states, understanding that entanglement comes in different ``flavours'' and that certain resources of particular interest (like $\ket{\phi^+}$) can be distilled from many copies of ``worse'' resource states by means of allowed operations \cite{horodecki2003entanglement}.
-So what could we expect from a resource theory of quantum states out of equilibrium?
-The above aspects will have thermodynamic analogues, e.g. in the ``distillation'' of work; but most importantly, as we suggested in the introduction, we can expect a complicated partial order among non-equilibrium states, with more familiar relations emerging only in specific limits.
+Entanglement theory allowed us to understand that entanglement comes in different `flavours' and that certain resources of particular interest (like $\ket{\phi^+}$) can be distilled from many copies of `worse' resource states by means of allowed operations \cite{horodecki2003entanglement}.
+The above aspects will have thermodynamic analogues in the `distillation' of pure energy states and in a complicated partial order among non-equilibrium states, with more familiar relations emerging only in specific limits.
 But how does one define a set of thermodynamically free operations?

-Various definitions have been proposed for the set of thermodynamically allowed operations.
-These try to formalise the notion of ``operations that can be carried out at no cost''.
-Ultimately the definition of this set is a postulate of the theory -- and in any given circumstance the best choice will arguably depend on the experimental limitations we want to describe.
-Here we will now show how to justify the most common choice -- Thermal Operations -- from so-called passivity considerations, but in the next subsection we will also mention some of the alternatives.
+Various definitions have been proposed.
+These try to formalise the notion of operations that can be carried out at no cost.
+It is important to stress that ultimately the definition of this set is a postulate of the theory -- and in any given circumstance the best choice will arguably depend on the experimental limitations we want to describe.
+Here we will now show how to justify heuristically the most common choice -- Thermal Operations -- from so-called passivity considerations, but in the next subsection we will also mention some of the alternatives.